thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Certificate Revocation Checks

-Constrained IoT devices often do not perform OCSP or CRL checks themselves.
+Constrained IoT devices often cannot perform OCSP or CRL checks themselves.
-Instead, deployments commonly rely on short-lived certificates, certificate management protocols, and operator action to handle certificate replacement and revocation-related events.
+Instead, deployments typically rely on short-lived certificates, certificate management protocols and operator intervention to manage certificate replacement and revocation-related events.

 The Certificate Revocation Lists (CRLs) distribution points extension has been defined in RFC 5280 to identify how CRL information is obtained.
 The